 Paul joined ElectraLink in 1998 and is currently responsible for the company’s technology operations and development.
 Paul began his career at ICL, where he took a path through software development support, project management, and programme management.
 Having been with ElectraLink since its inception, he has a deep understanding of all the technical services that ElectraLink provides and how these can be used to the benefit of its customers.

-Paul has managed the evolution of the DTS from an old-fashioned X.400 network to a modern IP-based service using the latest technologies ready for the challenges of Smart Metering.
-This was done whilst maintaining live, operational performance to very stringent service levels and reducing costs by over 60%.
+Paul has managed the transformation of the DTS through a number of re-procurements and technology refresh programmes into a modern, open source-based solution using cloud technologies, ready for the challenges of faster switching and market-wide half hourly settlement.
+This was done whilst maintaining live, operational performance to very stringent service levels, exceptional levels of customer satisfaction and reducing costs by over 60%.

 Stuart joined ElectraLink as Chief Executive in 2010.
 He leads the company operating the data hub that underpins the UK energy market ensuring that the service remains secure, low cost and facilitates vibrant competition.
 Since 2010 Stuart has also driven the growth of ElectraLink’s expert support to several energy industry codes which set the ‘rules’ for the gas and electricity markets.
 As an advocate for market data transparency he has used ElectraLink’s unique visibility of the billions of messages exchanged between energy market participants to create previously unavailable data insight.
 These services are now improving market efficiency, facilitating innovation and reducing costs to energy consumers.